stungeye/Programming-1-Notes/docs/08-user-defined-types/03-classes.md

 ![RAII Cartoon Source: https://medium.com/swlh/what-is-raii-e016d00269f9](RAII.jpeg)

+⏳ Wait For It:
+{: .label .label-blue}

+We'll see RAII in action when we get to [the pointers and objects module](/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.html).
+{: .d-inline-block}

 ## Static Members Variables and Functions

 Members and functions can be made to belong to the class (rather than to an instance of the class) using the `static` keyword.